 - Follow-up visits are usually done by the orthopedic surgeon (bone specialist) every 6 months until the person is fully grown, then every year.
-The follow-up intervals may lengthen as time progresses. - X-rays are usually done at least yearly.
+These visits may include x-rays of the limb and follow-up intervals may lengthen as time progresses. - Life-long follow-up by an orthopedic surgeon (ideally by an orthopedic oncologist) is recommended. - Limitation of certain physical activities is sometimes necessary.